open-telemetry/semantic-conventions/docs/dotnet/dotnet-connection-traces.md

 DNS lookup duration is also reported by [`dns.lookup.duration` metric](/docs/dotnet/dotnet-dns-metrics.md#metric-dnslookupduration).

+When *DNS* span is reported along with *HTTP connection setup* and *Socket connection setup* span, the *DNS* span becomes a child of *HTTP connection setup* and a sibling of *Socket connection setup*.

 Span name SHOULD be `DNS {dns.question.name}`.
 Span kind SHOULD be `CLIENT`